insure logo

 The five categories of your credit score are:

-How does credit score affect car insurance?
+How does your credit score affect car insurance?

 Credit is a determining factor, but many other factors go into an auto insurance rate, including: